iggygolo/tsunami/src/docs/RSSFeedSystem.md

 # RSS Feed System for PODSTR

-This document explains how the RSS feed system works in PODSTR, including automatic updates when episodes are added, edited, or deleted.
+This document explains how the RSS feed system works in PODSTR, including automatic updates when releases are added, edited, or deleted.

 ## Overview

 The RSS feed system automatically generates and updates an RSS feed at `/rss.xml` that follows both standard RSS 2.0 specifications and Podcasting 2.0 enhancements.
-The feed is automatically updated whenever podcast episodes are added, edited, or deleted.
+The feed is automatically updated whenever podcast releases are added, edited, or deleted.

 ## System Architecture

 ```
 ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐
-│   User Actions  │───▶│  Episode Hooks   │───▶│ RSS Generator   │
+│   User Actions  │───▶│  Release Hooks   │───▶│ RSS Generator   │
 │ (Add/Edit/Delete)│    │ (Invalidate RSS) │    │ (Update Feed)   │
 └─────────────────┘    └──────────────────┘    └─────────────────┘
                                 │